All Episodes

 When did we bring people back from the moon?

-You know, if we could send people to the moon and bring them home safely, I think we ought to be able to f have a tabulator, whatever the hell that is, work properly.
+You know, if we could send people to the moon and bring them home safely, I think we ought to be able to have a tabulator, whatever the hell that is, work properly.

-And well, no, when's the first time we landed on the moon?
+And, well, no, when's the first time we landed on the moon?

-One giant step a man.
+One giant step of man.

 Yeah.